chaseruskin/orbit/docs/src/topic/channels.md

 Orbit automates the process of adding an ip to a channel with `orbit publish`.

-The ip's manifest gets placed in the channel by using its generated index path.
-The index path can be read from the `ORBIT_CHAN_INDEX` environment variable during a channel's pre-publish or post-publish hook processes.
+The ip's manifest gets placed in the channel at its generated index directory.
+The root of the index directory can be configured using the `root` field, and the remaining subdirectories are pre-determined according to the ip's name.
+The full path to the index directory can be read from the `ORBIT_CHANNEL_DIR` environment variable during a channel's pre-publish or post-publish hook processes.

 ## Example